nonvisual/nonvisual.github.io/about.md

 ## About this blog
-All opinions in this blog are mine, and do not present opinion of my current employer(s).
+All opinions in this blog are mine, and do not present opinion of my current and past employer(s).
 Thanks for reading!